SANMUGAM2004/SANMUGAM2004/README.md

 <h3 align="center">Passionate Cloud Engineering Aspirant from India.</h3>

 <h2>About me:</h2>
-Looking for a challenging role in a reputable organization to utilize my technical, database, and management skills for the growth of the organization as well as to enhance my knowledge about new and emerging trends in the IT sector.
+Looking for a challenging role in a reputable organization to utilize my DevOps, technical, database, and management skills for the growth of the organization as well as to enhance my knowledge about new and emerging trends in the IT sector.

-- 🔭 I’m currently working on the project [Rescue_agency](https://github.com/SANMUGAM2004/rescue_agency)
+- 🔭 I’m currently working on the project [Simple Mock Interview with AWS SageMaker](https://github.com/SANMUGAM2004/rescue_agency)

-- 🌱 I’m currently learning **MERN Stack.**
+- 🌱 I’m currently learning **Devops**

-- 👯 I’m also working on the project [Bidding_app](https://github.com/SANMUGAM2004/Bidding_App)

-- 💬 Ask me about **Django, AWS Cloud services.**
+- 💬 Ask me about **AWS Cloud services.**

 - 📫 How to reach me **hmsanmugam@gmail.com**